Vehrik/FarOut/Characters/6-Movement.md

 SHAKING THINGS UP
 -----------------

-Actions (and Reactions) have consequences on the Game World.
+Actions have consequences on the Game World.
 Sometimes these consequences cascade and end up altering the Scenario significantly.
 When this happens the GM will have to re-describe the Scenario and reform the Zones.

 There are many reasons why a Zone would change its shape/size.
 Maybe a Thrasher just fired a ray from their Cryo-Cannon, causing a 15ft tall wall of ice to